agilogy/agilogy-blog/_drafts/writing-a-pbt-library-4-housekeeping.md

 No `PropertyFailedException`, no seed, no samples.
 You are on your own to understand the problem.
 And it may be a flaky test, where you were fortunate enough to catch an example that fails... but that doesn't come along that frequently in your test.

-As is customary in testing libraries, we would like to treat the throw of an exception as a test failure.
-Therefore, we may have 3 possible outcomes of the evaluation of your property for a given example(s).
+As is customary in testing libraries, we would like to treat an exception as a test failure.
+Therefore, we may have 3 possible outcomes of the evaluation of your property for a given example.
 Either the property successfully returns `true`, or it successfully returns `false` or it fails with an exception.
-We'll consider both returning `false` or throwind an exception a way of telling us the property does not abide.
+We'll consider both returning `false` or throwing an exception a way of telling us the property does not abide.

 For that we need to... first write a test!